Securities Regulation and Investigations across EMEA

 - reducing systemic risk.

-In May 2017, the IOSCO published its ‘Methodology for Assessing Implementation of the IOSCO Objectives and Principles of Securities Regulation’.2 Designed ‘to provide IOSCO’s interpretation of its Objectives and Principles of Securities Regulation’, the methodology offers valuable granularity on the IOSCO’s primary objectives and its views on the underlying foundation for securities regulation.
-For example, due to the cross-border nature of securities investigations, the IOSCO expects that ‘[l]egislation and the enforcement powers of the regulator should be sufficient to ensure that it can be effective in cases of cross-border misconduct’.
-The publication of the methodology has yet to lead to any noticeable changes in securities regulators’ behaviour, but we expect that they will use it as a template in the regulatory agenda in 2018, especially in developing economies.
+In May 2017, the IOSCO published its ‘Methodology for Assessing Implementation of the IOSCO Objectives and Principles of Securities Regulation’.
+Designed ‘to provide IOSCO’s interpretation of its Objectives and Principles of Securities Regulation’, the methodology offers valuable granularity on the IOSCO’s primary objectives and its views on the underlying foundation for securities regulation.
+For example, because of the cross-border nature of securities investigations, the IOSCO expects that ‘[l]egislation and the enforcement powers of the regulator should be sufficient to ensure that it can be effective in cases of cross-border misconduct.’
+The publication of the methodology has yet to lead to any noticeable changes in securities regulators’ behaviour, but we expect that they will continue to use it as a template in the regulatory agenda in 2019, especially in developing economies.

 Securities regulators – regional approaches and developments

 Across EMEA, regulators have continued to be active in investigating potential securities misconduct and developing their regulatory agendas.
-As noted, fintech sits high on their list due to:
+As noted, fintech sits high on their list, owing to:

 - the potential economic benefits to be gained by creating a financial system that harnesses developing fintech;